Reality doesn’t simply unfold, it collapses.

-Verrell’s Law maps collapse through fields, symbols, and time.
+Verrell’s Law charts these collapses across fields, symbols, and time itself.

 Every it emerges